insidewhy/pisnge/readme.md

 ### Optional Arguments

 - `-f, --format`: Output format - "png" or "svg" (defaults to "png")
-- `-w, --width`: Desired maximum width,
+- `-w, --width`: Desired maximum width
-- `-H, --height`: Desired maximum height.
+- `-H, --height`: Desired maximum height
+- `--font`: Font family name (defaults to "Liberation Sans")
+- `-v, --verbose`: Show detailed parsing information

 Charts will be rendered up to the maximum of `width`/`height` and the unfilled dimension will be reduced in the output rather than introducing borders into the image.